SteveDog16/Ames-Housing/README.md

 ### Key Features

+- **Data Preview:** An expandable section displays a preview of the loaded dataset, allowing users to quickly assess its structure.
 - **About Ames:** The About Ames section provides a succinct overview of the city's background.
 Nestled in Story County, Iowa, Ames is recognized for its central location, situated approximately 30 miles north of Des Moines.
 Notably, it serves as the home of Iowa State University, a key hub of education and innovation.
 The summary offers a glimpse into Ames' significance, emphasizing its role as a vibrant community with cultural and academic richness.
 - **Geographical and Home Value Summary:** The Geographical and Home Value Summary offers a concise overview of Ames, Iowa.
 It is a city situated in Story County, centrally located in Iowa and recognized as the home of Iowa State University.
 The summary touches upon general population trends, the median home value during a specific timeframe, and provides a glimpse into the geographical aspects of Ames, allowing for a quick understanding of its character and significance.
 - **Crime Rate Summary:** The Crime Rate Summary provides a quick understanding of the safety landscape in Ames, Iowa.
 It presents key crime rates per 100,000 people in 2010, including metrics for murder, rape, robbery, assault, property crime, burglary, larceny, and auto theft.
 This succinct summary serves as an essential reference, allowing users to assess and compare crime trends within the community at a glance.